 Open Symposium Series

-Due to the discussion of mature themes, this program is recommended for ages 15 and older.
+Tickets include Museum general admission before or after the session.
+Please note, due to the discussion of mature themes, this program is recommended for ages 15 and older.

 What is a Socratic discussion?

 The Socratic method of discussion places emphasis on shared dialogue between teacher and students, or in this case, Museum and visitor.
-Each session, staff will present thought-provoking, open-ended questions for participants to discuss and ask questions of their own in return.
+Each session staff will present thought-provoking, open-ended questions for participants to discuss and ask questions of their own in return.
 There is no prior knowledge required, and the session is designed to be open, casual and inquisitive.
 There are no wrong answers — only opportunities to learn.

 While Visitor Voices does not shy away from difficult conversations, respect is a must.
 Participants should bring a spirit of thoughtfulness and friendly inquiry to their interactions.

 Theme 1 — Conflict + Humanity

 Is conflict a natural state for humans?

 Despite humanity's efforts to prevent or minimise conflict, it has never successfully been brought to a close.
 From Athens breaking the 30-year peace during the Peloponnesian War, to the failure of the League of Nations to prevent World War II, our impatience for conflict has made itself manifest.
 Humanity has also shown great inventiveness in finding causes for war – from religion and economic power, to ideology, and the kidnapping of Helen to name but a few.
 This is just one way to approach the question that will be at the core of this symposium, where we will draw on the knowledge of the ancients as well as our own perspectives to ask, is conflict a natural state for humans?